extjfx/extjfx/docs/README.md

 The JavaFX charting package performs well with series containing up to a few thousands data points, with rendering time below one second (on a decent desktop computer).
 However, drawing series containing tens of thousands points takes several seconds, blocking the FX thread and making the application unresponsive.

-To overcome the performance issues, the extjfx-chart package provides `DataReducingObservableList` that performs data reduction to the specified number of points within the given X data range. i.e. it reduces only the part of initial data set that is currently visible on the chart.
+To overcome the performance issues, the extjfx-chart package provides [DataReducingObservableList](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/data/DataReducingObservableList.html) that performs data reduction to the specified number of points within the given X data range. i.e. it reduces only the part of initial data set that is currently visible on the chart.
 This means that while performing a zoom-in, one can see "more details" in the interesting region.

-By default `DataReducingObservableList` uses  `DefaultDataReducer` that is an implementation of Ramer-Douglas-Peucker algorithm - sufficiently fast and giving desired results in majority of cases.
+By default [DataReducingObservableList](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/data/DataReducingObservableList.html) uses  [DefaultDataReducer](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/data/DefaultDataReducer.html) that is an implementation of Ramer-Douglas-Peucker algorithm - sufficiently fast and giving desired results in majority of cases.
 If zooming-in is not needed, the `DefaultDataReducer` can be used directly to filter the data, before it is passed to the chart.
-As the alternative, you can also use `LinearDataReducer`.
+As the alternative, you can also use [LinearDataReducer](https://extjfx.github.io/extjfx/apidocs/cern/extjfx/chart/data/LinearDataReducer.html).

 <details><summary>Example source code (expand)</summary>